 There were around 19,000 co-working locations around the world as of September 2018, according to Harvard Business Review.
 In London, one of the biggest flexible office markets, the three largest providers accounted for about 17% of the city’s total flexible office supply in 2017, according to workspace broker Instant.

 Younger companies are emerging as well with an express mission of taking on the WeWork behemoth.
 In 2018, co-working startup Convene announced a $152M Series D fundraising round, bringing it up to $266M in total disclosed funding.
-The company is still relatively small — operating just 700,000 square feet of office space across 23 locations in big american cities.
+The company is still relatively small — it expects to operate 1.7M square feet of office space across 10 cities by the end of 2019.

 The takeaway is that WeWork’s hold on the co-working space is far from ironclad.
 While none are as well-capitalized as WeWork, it’s not outside the realm of possibility that a challenger could emerge as a Lyft to WeWork’s Uber.
 And with bigger rivals would come a raft of new obstacles for WeWork to contend with, including increased customer acquisition costs, more competition for leases, and potentially a limited supply of lucrative enterprise clients.